kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 - This enhancement assumes that the cluster has access to the OCI registry.
 - The implementation must handle image pull secrets and other registry authentication mechanisms.
-- Performance considerations must be taken into account, especially for large images or artifacts.
+- Performance considerations must be taken into account, especially for large images.

 ### Vocabulary: OCI Images, Artifacts, and Objects